van-damm/car-listing-reports/README.md

 # Car Listing Reports
-TypeScript project for analyzing and showcasing two .CSV files in a web dashboard.
+This is TypeScript project for analyzing and showcasing two .CSV files in a web dashboard.
 The .CSV files contain online listing information on car sales.

 ## 💻 Technologies
 - [Node.js](https://nodejs.org/en/)